-- Class 824 Master Leathercraft Sr. - A. All exhibits will consist of the following: - B. Completed Leathercraft e-Record presented in a sturdy binder/notebook. - C. One completed article, matching set or picture/wall hanging using multiple leather working techniques. - D. Any lacing, hand sewing, and/or machine sewing may be used in Unit 8, though they are not required. - E. Some examples of using multiple leathercraft techniques on a project include: - 1.
+Class 824 Master Leathercraft Sr.

+- A. Completed Leathercraft e-Record presented in a sturdy binder/notebook. - B. One completed article, matching set or picture/wall hanging using multiple leather working techniques. - C. Any lacing, hand sewing, and/or machine sewing may be used in Unit 8, though they are not required. - D. Some examples of using multiple leathercraft techniques on a project include: - 1.
 An article with a stamping design that included an area of figure carving. - 2.
 A carved picture with a stamped frame. - 3.
 A floral carving with areas of geometric stamping. - 4.
 A purse with basket stamping and an embossed horse head on the front flap. - 5.
-A belt with silhouette carved horses and a name in the back with filigree. - F. The combinations of techniques are endless!
+A belt with silhouette carved horses and a name in the back with filigree. - E. The combinations of techniques are endless!